 The Code of Student Conduct sets out expectations for student behaviour and the procedures the University uses to resolve matters when students' behaviour is unacceptable.

-Where allegations of misconduct raise immediate concerns for the safety and wellbeing of students or staff, the University can take precautionary action to protect the community, without prejudging the outcome of any investigation.
-This can involve imposing a partial or full suspension on a student or students.
+Where allegations of misconduct raise immediate concerns for the safety and wellbeing of students or staff, the University can take precautionary action to protect the community, whilst the matter is being investigated, without prejudging the outcome of any investigation.
+Precautionary action can include restricting a student from accessing some (or all) University facilities or participating in University activities, or prohibiting a student from contacting named individuals.
 Where staff believe it may be necessary for the University to consider taking precautionary action, they should contact Academic Services.

 Advice and support for staff

 Academic Services provide advice and support to staff who have received, or are investigating, allegations of student misconduct.
 If you are unsure about what action to take, or where an allegation of misconduct raises concerns regarding the safety or wellbeing of students and staff, our staff can provide support.

 Students who are subject to action under the Code of Student Conduct, or wish to complain about the conduct of another student should contact The Advice Place, which is run by Edinburgh University Students’ Association.
 Staff at the Advice Place are professionals who are experienced in the University’s student conduct process.

 The University has produced specific guidance for staff and students regarding support available to students who report sexual harassment or assault.